dnlbowers/blackjack/README.md

 ## **Future-Enhancements**
-* game sound
-* Card animation
+This game became a bit of a passion project, but due to the steep learning curve involved with learning Javscript in a short amount of time and the fast approaching deadline, I deemed the below to be above and beyond the required MVP needed to initially release the game into the

+public domain: -

+  * Game sounds - shuffle noise, card being dealt and lobby sounds/music.
+The user would be gien the change to toggle these on or off.
+  * Card animation - Each card delt would slide into position as if being dealt from a deck.
+This would also give a bit of time between each card dealt during the computers turn and thus add to the users enjoyment.
-* Neon color theme
+  * Neon color theme which chages even the button color and the gold surround.
-* use for loop to create an array of objects and create an algorythm to shuffle the hand every turn.
-* shuffle and create a deck as array of objects.
+  * Create a deck as array of objects to include the card image, value, and card description (suit and value). rater than using to seperate arrays.
+This would also give me the ability to control the number of decks in the stack rather than having an infinate deck.
+This would also allow me to refactor my code and stremeline it in several places.
   * Give player the choice over ace high or low.
+  * Result modal time out.
+To save the user a click an auto time out on the resut modal could be introudced.
+This would save the user having to to click re-deal eveytime and they could instead wait for the specified period of time for the pop up to close byt itself.
-* Fun money the ability to wager and chosen stake amount.
+  * Fun money - the ability to wager and chosen stake amount.
+This would potentially replace the scoreboard as a way of the user gauging their progress.

+Once the Code Institute Diploma is complete I intend to come back to this project and devote the time and energy required to make this a competitor in the market of social blackjack apps.

 ## **Testing Phase**